 Regardless, the Vista will be Chicago’s first new supertall skyscraper in over a decade.
 Supertalls are skyscrapers which stretch beyond 300 meters (roughly 1,000 feet).
 The Vista will join the Willis, Trump, Aon, Hancock, the Franklin Center and Two Prudential Plaza in Chicago’s most elite architectural club.
 That lofty status is already visible during the construction.
 The tower is already soaring above the skyline and is visible from many angles.

 Vista’s height will also smash a significant record.
 Jeanne Gang, the lead architect on the Vista Tower, will surpass her own record for tallest building designed by a female architect.
 Her Aqua Tower, which is just a block away from the Vista, currently holds that title.
-I look forward to talking about both of Gang’s towering skyscrapers on our Best Architecture Tour for Design Lovers this summer.
+I look forward to talking about both of Gang’s towering skyscrapers on our private downtown tours this summer.

 A Boggling Bunch of New Buildings in Fulton Market

-I led our Factories to Calories Fulton Market Food Tour last summer.
+I led our groups through Fulton Market on private tours last summer.
 Almost every week I’d discover something radically new and different in the district.

 To wit, the Fulton Market district is currently a heaving hive of constructions.
 If you’re looking for new buildings in Chicago that are not monumental skyscrapers, then I’d set my feet towards this segment of the Near West Side.
 Curbed Chicago lists ten different projects under way right now.
 I’ll be most curious to see how 210 N. Carpenter, the Nobu Hotel, and Gr333N wind up coming along this year.
 Our Fulton Market tour stops and talks about all three locations, so I’ll need to see what shape they’re in come April.